gitAjjk/pubFabLab/README.md

   - 0,17 for plywood
   - 0,2 for 2mm plexi
 - In Model-tree, check generated TechdrawOffsetPage* and tmpOffset3D_*.
-- Export to TechdrawOffsetPage*.dxf has somitimes lines removed.
+- Export to TechdrawOffsetPage*.dxf has sometimes lines removed.
 Use .svg or export manually.
 ### ToDo with ajOffset.FCMacro.py :
   - Improve this manual ;-)
   - Export views in techdrawpage to .dxf doesn't work for all views.